What is the difference between technical SEO and SEO?

 • Navigational structure

-While technical SEO can be part of your on-page SEO process, it also expands beyond that into every aspect of digital marketing.
+While technical SEO can be part of your on-page SEO process, it also expands beyond that into sitewide optimizations.

 Technical SEO is essential to your marketing plan